-The girl wrinkles her face.
+The girl wrinkled her face.
 “Only you would think of that.”

-The elevator finally arrives at their level so they get out.
-The front desk has mistakenly checked in someone else in the girl’s place that she has to stay at the other end of the hall so they stand there for a few more minutes to talk before heading off in their own direction.
+The elevator finally arrived at their level, so they got out.
+The front desk had mistakenly checked in someone else in the girl’s place that she had to stay at the other end of the hall, so they stood there for a few more minutes to talk before heading off in their own direction.

-“Good night, Jacky,” The girl says as she’s walking away from him.
+“Good night, Jacky,” The girl said as she was walking away from him.

-“Good night, Xiao Qiao,” Jacky return as he’s continuing in his own direction.
+“Good night, Xiao Qiao,” Jacky returned as he was continuing in his own direction.

 © Tuesday, February 19th, 2008